HemmeligOrg/Hemmelig.app/README.md

 ## CLI

-Hemmelig can be used as a CLI to create secrets on the fly
+Hemmelig can be used as a CLI to create secrets on the fly!

 ```bash
 # Pipe data to hemmelig